NinoDiscord/towa/README.md

     val towa = Towa {
         // Enables the Slash Commands API
         useSlashCommands {
-            locator = ReflectionBasedLocator {
+            locate(ReflectionLoader {
-                // Finds all the `AbstractApplicationCommand`s in `sh.nino.towa.commands`
-                commandsPackage = "sh.nino.towa.commands"

-                // Finds all `AbstractInhibitor`s in `sh.nino.towa.inhibitors`
-                inhibitorsPackage = "sh.nino.towa.inhibitors"
+                applicationCommandsPackage = "some.package.to.load.your.commands"

+                configure { // This configures `ClassGraph`, which is internally used.

                 }

-            // Registers a default `/help` and `/ping` command. addDefaultCommands(
-                DefaultCommand.Help,
-                DefaultCommand.Ping
-            )
+            })
         }

+        kord("token") {
+            // Create your Kord instance here, or use `TowaBuilder.useKord` to
+            // use an existing instance.
         }
+    }

-    // Registers all the commands, pipelines, and inhibitors.
+    // Registers all the commands and inhibitors.
     // It also registers all the select menu, text prompts, buttons,
     // and autocomplete handlers.
     towa.launch()